 - Level 3 qualifications in any subject(s) that equate to 64 UCAS points (or a full level 4 or 5 qualification) - these points could be from your A Levels, Level 3 Diplomas, NVQs and an International Baccalaureate to name a few.
-Please view the table at the bottom of the page to check your UCAS points.
+Please check your UCAS points here

 You will need to attach copies of all relevant certificates to your application.

 - Achieved, or are due to graduate in 2019, with a Bachelor's Degree or higher.

 WMP is a large and diverse organisation where you can develop your skills, knowledge and career in an encouraging environment.
 Please visit jobs.west-midlands.police.uk to view more about the opportunity, the full eligibility criteria and the information and documentation you'll need to hand when you apply.
 Once you begin your application, please complete and submit within 10 days.
 Diversity and Inclusion Vision: "Maximise the potential of people from all backgrounds through a culture of fairness and inclusion to deliver the best service for our communities"